nemethconsulting/uw-rhs/docs/quick-start.md

 ### Find your team

-1. Locate your team with a simple GET call to `teams` resource.
+1. Locate your team with a simple GET call to the `teams` resource.

 ```shell
 curl "http://localhost:3000/teams"